Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 # according to your executor core number
 spark.executor.sql.oap.cache.external.client.pool.size       10
 ```
 Start Plasma service manually

 Plasma config parameters:
  ```
  -m  how much Bytes share memory Plasma will use
  -s  Unix Domain sockcet path
- -d  Pmem directory
+ -d  PMem directory
  ```

-You can start Plasma service on each node as following command, and then you can run your workload.
-If you install OAP by Conda, you can find plasma-store-server in the path **$HOME/miniconda2/envs/oapenv/bin/**.
+Start Plasma service on each node with following command, then run your workload.
+If you install OAP by Conda, you can find `plasma-store-server` in the path **$HOME/miniconda2/envs/oapenv/bin/**.

 ```
 ./plasma-store-server -m 15000000000 -s /tmp/plasmaStore -d /mnt/pmem
 ```

 Remember to kill `plasma-store-server` process if you no longer need cache, and you should delete `/tmp/plasmaStore` which is a Unix domain socket.

-- Use yarn to start Plamsa service
+- Use Yarn to start Plamsa service
-We can use yarn(hadoop version >= 3.1) to start Plasma service, you should provide a json file like following.
+When using Yarn(Hadoop version >= 3.1) to start Plasma service, you should provide a json file as below.
 ```
 {
   "name": "plasma-store-service",